PROXIMA

 About

-PROXIMA began as a Christmas gift in 2021—a science fiction story created by R. Galvez with early generative AI tools to surprise someone who loved sci-fi but was skeptical of AI.
-Four years later, it has become a living document of how quickly this technology evolves.
+PROXIMA is an ever-evolving Christmas gift started back in 2021— a science fiction story created by R. Galvez with early generative AI tools.
+Four years later, it continues on as a living document of how quickly the tech is evolving.

 Vera Rubin